After finishing the Roomba J7 review, I thought it was proper to compare it with other top-tier robots like the Roborock S7.

-- Deep cleans better: No surprise that the J7 did better than the S9 at cleaning embedded sand with its counter-rotating extractors and dirt detect.
+- Deep cleans better: It is no surprise that the J7 did better than the S9 at cleaning embedded sand with its counter-rotating extractors and dirt detectors.

 - Extra bag storage: The J7 clean base station has a storage slot for an extra bag.